wpxqw/mwqt/docs/README.md

 ## Introduction
-WC Quote Inquiry & Management is frontend quote inquiry and backend quote managment plugin for Woocommerce.
-It lets shop manager receive quote inquiries from registered, guest or both types of customers for products in cart and view, update, delete inquiries, turn quote inquiry into formal quote or create new quotes in backend.
+WooCommerce Advanced Cart To Quote is frontend quote inquiry and backend quote managment plugin for Woocommerce.
+It lets shop manager receive quote inquiries for all or selected products from registered, guest or both types of customers by turning shopping cart into quote cart and using an inquiry form created using either Contact Form 7 or Gravity Forms.
+Shop manager can also view, update, delete inquiries, turn quote inquiry into formal quote or create new quotes in backend.

 ### Features
-- Receive quote inquires from registered, guest or both types of customers.
+- Receive quote inquiries for all or selected products from registered, guest or both types of customers.
+- Configure at global level or product level.
 - Manage quote inquiries - view, update, delete.
 - Create new quotes.
 - Turn quote inquiry into formal quote by filling up product prices, adding fees, adjusting taxes and setting shipping cost.